Rest home nurse gave dementia residents non-prescription drugs

 "It is malpractice and is conduct that brings discredit to the nursing profession."

-While the conduct didn't warrant the cancellation of her registration or a period of suspension from practice, the PCC wanted Buckley to undertake and successfully complete a Nursing Council of New Zealand course of study relating to medication dispensing.
+The conduct didn't warrant the cancellation of her registration or a period of suspension from practice, McClelland conceded.

-She must also disclose the tribunal decision to any employer before commencing work as a registered nurse for a period of 12 months and an order of censure should be imposed to express the tribunal's strong disapproval of, and significant concern regarding Buckley's conduct.

 Belinda Johns, appearing for Buckley, submitted the offending was at the lower end and any penalty should be kept to a minimum.